aarongilly/aarongilly.github.io/_pages/pdw.md

 ![digraph.jpeg](/assets/images/pdw-digraph.jpeg)

 *Note: I’ve created a proper ERD, a couple UML models, and a SysML model for this.
-The fact that I’m choosing to share a hand-drawn digraph because it’s more fun.*
+The fact that I’m choosing to share a hand-drawn digraph is because I never made a model of what the **final** design looked like.*

 ### System Architecture